historicalsource/amfv/README.md

 # A Mind Forever Voyaging Source Code Collection

-A Mind Forever Voyaging is a 1985 interactive fiction game written by Mike Berlyn and published by Infocom.
+A Mind Forever Voyaging is a 1985 interactive fiction game written by Steve Meretzky and published by Infocom.

 Further information on A Mind Forever Voyaging: